LinkedInLearning/microsoft-agent-framework--design-orchestrate-and-scale-agentic-ai-7622004/README.md

-# COURSENAME
+# Microsoft Agent Framework—Design, Orchestrate, and Scale Agentic AI
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Microsoft Agent Framework—Design, Orchestrate, and Scale Agentic AI`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]